savior325/ctf_scripts/README.md

 # ctf_scripts
-some simple tools for CTF.
+some simple tools for CTF,
-J0st 4 f0n! :)
+J0st 4 fun! :)